JoaquimSFNetto/ToDo-List-Using-Flutter-and-Json/README.md

-# lista_tarefas
+# To do List

-A new Flutter project.
+This is a to-do list project in Flutter using json-server for testing.

 ## Getting Started